In Real Dad, ASHLEY talks to her Father about his alcohol addiction and how she wishes he would quit drinking and start a new chapter in his life.

 ASHLEY: Dad, can I talk to you about something?…I don’t know how to put this exactly, but I’m wondering if maybe you could listen to me about – something that’s-that’s been on my mind.

-You know I love you and, do you remember that you gave up smoking when I asked you to?
-Well, I want you to stop drinking now.
-Listen, please don’t just look away…this is important, you are changing Dad, I don’t like the person you are becoming, I want my real Dad back.
-You know, the Dad who is charming, sensitive, kind and loving.
-The one who can pick up his guitar again and play better than most guitarists out there today…you’re a great man, Dad.
+Well I want you to stop drinking.
+Listen, please, don’t just brush this off…this is important, you are changing Dad, I don’t like the person you are becoming, I want my real Dad back.
+You know, the Dad who is charming, sensitive…the one who can pick up his guitar again and play better than most guitarists out there today…you’re a great man, Dad.
 I want you to give your life the importance it deserves, to give us, your family, the importance we deserve.
-We understand that you work hard and we don’t take it for granted.
-But, when you drink, you become this aggravated, selfish, rude person…you lack charm, patience, you lack all the great things about you.
+We understand that you work hard and we don’t take it for granted one bit.
+But, when you drink, you become aggravated, selfish and rude…you lack charm and patience- you lack all the great things about you.